notedwinpiatek/notedwinpiatek/README.md

 # 🎥 Edwin Piątek

-**`Digital Creator (Developer/Filmmaker/Creator)`**

-Hey there! 👋 I'm Edwin Piątek, a 21-year-old software development student with an insatiable appetite for creativity in the digital realm.
-I wear multiple hats: a developer by day, a filmmaker by night, and a content creator around the clock.
-Join me on a journey where code meets creativity, and pixels paint stories.
+**`Software Development Student`**

 ### 🌟 About Me

-In the bustling world of software development, I thrive on the thrill of problem-solving and the beauty of elegant code.
-But beyond the screen, I'm a storyteller at heart.
-Through my lens, I capture slices of life, weaving narratives that resonate with audiences worldwide.
+Hey there! 👋 I'm Edwin

-When I'm not immersed in lines of code or framing the perfect shot, you'll find me sharing my adventures on YouTube.
-Join over 20 subscribers on my channel "[Edwin Piątek][youtube]," where I document my journey, one vlog at a time.
+I'm 21yo student of Software Development in Poland trying my best to code something cool but at the same time I want to have fun with that.
+That's why when I'm not learning how to code, you'll find me sharing my adventures on YouTube."[Edwin 'Maffi' Piątek][youtube]," where I vlog my life.

 ### 🚀 Let's Connect

 - 📹 **YouTube:** [Subscribe][youtube]
-- 💼 **GitHub:** [Follow][github]
+- 📸 **Instagram:** [Follow][instagram]

 ### 🧰 Languages and Tools